Skip to main content Skip to main navigation Skip to footer content

 • Serve as a helper and resource to students in fostering growth and development within individual and group contexts, especially assisting students in making wise choices through using effective decision-making skills.

-• Mentor building staff on in-hall responsibilities including, but not limited to, hall desk procedures, duty, round, and emergency procedures
+• Mentor building staff on in-hall responsibilities, including, but not limited to, hall desk procedures, duty, rounds, and emergency procedures

-• Provide a variety of active and passive programming opportunities targeting residents, staff members and desk staff in compliance with the approach and structure of the ORL programming model.
+• Provide a variety of active and passive programming opportunities targeting residents, staff members, and compliance with the approach and structure of the ORL programming model.

 • Complete, as directed, community-building activities for residents.